 - you are pregnant or plan to become pregnant.
-It is not known if Rebif will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during your treatment with Rebif - you are breastfeeding or plan to breastfeed.
-It is not known if Rebif passes into your breast milk.
-You and your healthcare provider should decide if you will use Rebif or breastfeed.
-You should not do both
+It is not known if Rebif will harm your unborn baby - you are breastfeeding or plan to breastfeed.
+Rebif may pass into your breastmilk.
+Talk with your healthcare provider about the best way to feed your baby if you take Rebif